❑ Actively decide whether you want to be happy

 - Learn to be your own gauge of whether people are experts in their field.
 Research the topics yourself; get second and third opinions; speak with others who have had similar experiences; listen to your instincts.

-- This skill helps keep the responsibility of your life on you, and it also helps cut down on risks as far as not biting hook, line and sinker every line thrown to you.
+- This skill helps keep the responsibility of your life on you, and it also helps cut down on risks as far as not biting hook, line and sinker every line thrown to you by people who set themselves up as authorities on you.
+The only authority on what is best for you, is you.

 ❑ Strive to be independent